nickodell/usbnetpower/README.md

 usbnetpower
 ===========

-This is a fork of [usbnetpower](http://code.google.com/p/usbnetpower8800/) by Paul Marks that includes an install script.
-It also includes one extra command: reboot.
+This is a fork of [usbnetpower](http://code.google.com/p/usbnetpower8800/) by Paul Marks.
+It includes an install script.

 The install script will: